 Cattle Drives for the Dryhead Ranch began in 1937 when my dad, Joe Bassett, was a 10 year old boy who had lost his father and loved horses, began asking neighbors if he could join their cattle drives as they moved their cows into the Dryhead country.
 Joe and Iris bought their first cows in 1949 when they got married.
 The ranch was purchased in 1966 and cattle drives for the whole family started as we took our own cows down the Old Sioux trail into the Pryor Mountains.

 Today, on our Dryhead Ranch cattle drive we follow the same five hundred year old– Old Sioux trail into the beautiful Dryhead Country.
-Dad is gone and mom still answers the phone in the ranch office.
+Dad is gone and mom rides shotgun when we pick up and return guests to Billings.
+Kristen answers the phone and the email in the ranch office.
 My daughter, Jessica and her husband Jake are the head cowboys.
 Their four kids play in the canyon wall rocks near the house and ride their ponies in the ranch yard at the everyday.
 We do not camp on our authentic cattle drives anymore but the trail through the mountains is so picturesque you won’t have enough space on your camera to capture it all.

 Riding between the mountains is rugged enough that your riding skills will amaze you and challenging enough that the memory of it will stay with you forever.
 This is the real deal.
 Don’t hesitate or think twice about an amazing week with real cowboys, real cattle, the best cow horses and the right place to experience it all.
 Dryhead Ranch.

 Spring Cattle Drive Vacations